aiven/aiven-docs/docs/tools/terraform/howto/upgrade-provider-v1-v2.md

 V2 of the Aiven Terraform Provider moves away from using `aiven_service` as a resource, and instead provides specific service resources such as `aiven_kafka`.
-Since we probably don\'t want to destroy the existing resources and making new ones, this guide will help you perform the migration safely.
+Since we probably don't want to destroy the existing resources and making new ones, this guide will help you perform the migration safely.